Art to the rescue

 • In the fall, there was a leaf-painting frenzy in my studio.

 • I’ve lived in five houses on the same street — one twice, years apart.

-• I have no willpower when it comes to popcorn.
-Zero.
+• And, I have ZERO willpower when it comes to popcorn.